ScholliYT/MGAIA-Minecraft-GDMC/README.md

 # Story Generation (LLM)

+## Installation
+By installing the required Python dependencies through Poetry, you should already have everything that is necessary to run the following commands.
 ## Regenerating texts
 Run the following command to regenerate all texts using the LLM: `poetry run python3 assignment/narrator/narrator.py`.
+Running the command for the first time will download the GTP-2 model.

 ## Info